Shelestinskyi/hackintosh-ryzen-opencore-msi-b550m-pro-vdh-wifi/README.md

   2. Clone the repository and paste "BOOT" and "OC" directories into your's pendrive "EFI" folder
   3. Download [**GenSMBIOS**](https://github.com/corpnewt/GenSMBIOS) to generate unique SMBIOS information.
 Run it and select **Generate SMBIOS**, as the model select **MacPro7,1**.

-**DON'T USE SMBIOS FROM THIS CONFIG, IT NEEDS TO BE UNIQUE FOR EACH INSTALLATION**
+**DON'T USE SMBIOS FROM THIS CONFIG, IT MUST BE UNIQUE FOR EACH INSTALLATION**
   4. Boot it

 ## :white_check_mark: Working: